gejingxuan/ITN/README.md

 # Interaction Transformer Net
-Interaction Transformer Net (ITN), is a deep-learning-based framework for PpIs prediction, which represents the protein and peptide structures at residue-level with three-dimensional and sequence information, and encodes the interaction information between protein and peptide as a graph.:blush:
+Interaction Transformer Net (ITN), is a deep-learning-based framework for PpIs prediction, which represents the protein and peptide structures at residue-level with three-dimensional and sequence information, and encodes the interaction information between protein and peptide as a graph.

 # Usage
 ## 1. Environment